Lat 9° 23' 49N Long 167° 28' 15E Roi-Namur Island is located on the Northern Atoll in Kwajalein

 Ditched or dumped into the sea off Roi Namur

-large group of aircraft is between North Pass and Mellu
+large group of aircraft were dumped between North Pass and Mellu

 Dumped during the war or postwar